BIONF/HaMStR/README.md

 2) Rename the file in accordance to the naming schema of hamstr:     SPECIES@12345@1.fa ([Species acronym]@[NCBI ID]@[Proteome version])

 3) Fasta header must be whitespace free and unique within the gene set (short header make your life easier for downstream analysis).
-     - the following bash command uses sed to cut the header at the first whitespace: sed -i "s/ .*//" SPECIES@12345@1.fa
+     - the following bash command uses sed to cut the header at the first whitespace: `sed -i "s/ .*//" SPECIES@12345@1.fa`
      - example:

 before:

 	>EXR66326.1 biofilm-associated domain protein, partial [Acinetobacter baumannii 339786] MTGEGPVAIHAEAVDAQGNVDVADADVTLTIDTTPQDLITAITVPEDLNGDGILNAAELGTDGSFNAQVALGPDAVDGTV
-	VNVNGTNYTVTAADLANGYITATLDATAADPVTGQIVIHAEAVDAQGNVD
 	>EXR66351.1 hypothetical protein J700_4015, partial [Acinetobacter baumannii 339786]
 	NRRLLITTQPTATDSNYKTPIYINAPNGELYFANQDETSVSSVVFKRVIGATAANAPYVASDSWTKKIRKWNTYNHEVSK
-	VGRFIAPMMLTYDVTFTTQQNNAGWSISKESTGVYRLQRDSGVTTELANPHIEVSGIFAGTGLGSGDVILPPTLQAIEAY
-	>EXR66376.1 bacterial Ig-like domain family protein, partial [Acinetobacter baumannii 339786] DGVDYPAVNNGDGTWTLADNTLPTLADGPHTITVTATDAAGNVGNDTAVVTIDTVAPNAPVLDPINATDPVSGQAEPGST
-	VTVTYPDGTTATVVAGTDGSWSVPNPGNLVDGDTVTATAT
 	...
 after (this is how your sequence data should look like):

 	>EXR66326.1
 	MTGEGPVAIHAEAVDAQGNVDVADADVTLTIDTTPQDLITAITVPEDLNGDGILNAAELGTDGSFNAQVALGPDAVDGTV
-	VNVNGTNYTVTAADLANGYITATLDATAADPVTGQIVIHAEAVDAQGNVD
 	>EXR66351.1
 	NRRLLITTQPTATDSNYKTPIYINAPNGELYFANQDETSVSSVVFKRVIGATAANAPYVASDSWTKKIRKWNTYNHEVSK
-	VGRFIAPMMLTYDVTFTTQQNNAGWSISKESTGVYRLQRDSGVTTELANPHIEVSGIFAGTGLGSGDVILPPTLQAIEAY
-	>EXR66376.1
-	DGVDYPAVNNGDGTWTLADNTLPTLADGPHTITVTATDAAGNVGNDTAVVTIDTVAPNAPVLDPINATDPVSGQAEPGST
-	VTVTYPDGTTATVVAGTDGSWSVPNPGNLVDGDTVTATAT
+	...

 4) After your gene set (proteomic data) is prepared and placed into the respective sub-directory in the genome_dir directory you can conduct the following instructions:

-5.1) Create a Blast DB for the species within the blast_dir
+5) Create a Blast DB for the species within the blast_dir
+	a) Create a Blast DB using makeblastdb

 	makeblastdb -dbtype prot -in genome_dir/SPECI@00001@1/SPECI@00001@1.fa -out blast_dir/SPECI@00001@1/SPECI@00001@1

-5.2) Create a symbolic link with the blast_dir (change into the respective sub-directory in the blast_dir)
+	b) Create a symbolic link with the blast_dir (change into the respective sub-directory in the blast_dir)

 	cd blast_dir/SPECI@00001@1
 	ln -s ../../genome_dir/SPECI@00001@1/SPECI@00001@1.fa SPECI@00001@1.fa